surmwill/recycler_unity/README.md

 - `fixEntries:` resizing an entry will cause the entire list of entries to shift based on the new/removed space.
 This defines how and what entries will get moved.

-### Other (completeness only: intended use is for interaction between the Recyler and entry, not the user)
+### Other

-Below are public functions that are called on the entries by the Recycler. _They should not be called by users_ but are listed here for the sake of completeness.
+Below are public functions that are called on the entries by the Recycler.
+That is, they are intended for interaction between the Recycler and the entry,  _not users_.
+They are listed here for the sake of completeness.

 #### BindNewData
 `public void BindNewData(int index, TEntryData entryData)`